Kubee-Addons/addon-portainer/portainer/DOCS.md

-# Home Assistant Community Add-on: Portainer
+# Kubee Community Add-on: Portainer

 Portainer is an open-source lightweight management UI which allows you to easily manage a Docker host(s) or Docker swarm clusters.